Dystopia Chapter 10: A Promotion with Perks

 "I don't understand."

-Choice number two: wait for the timer to run out, and she’ll shoot you.
-She’s getting paid well for it.
+"Choice number two: wait for the timer to run out, and she'll shoot you.
+She's getting paid well for it."

-“Choice number three: return to the kitchen and remain employed.
+"Choice number three: return to the kitchen and remain employed.
 One day soon, you will receive a slip of paper with explicit directions to erase someone.
-For the ‘good’ of the community.
-At that moment, you will have 24-hours to complete the task.
-Failure is not an option.”
+For the 'good' of the community.
+At that moment, you will have 24 hours to complete the task.
+Failure is not an option."

-“Choice number four: lead our newest Scout Team.
+"Choice number four: lead our newest Scout Team.
 Weekly seeking and doing whatever it takes to beg, borrow, or steal anything and everything of value for the betterment of our community and the Company.
 Scout Team membership is transient.
 Participants have a short tenure.
-To ensure you understand, I repeat: you will remain the leader of this team until you are no longer capable, as in ‘still breathing’ if you get my drift.”
+To ensure you understand, I repeat: you will remain the leader of this team until you are no longer capable, as in 'still breathing,' if you get my drift."

-“My dear, flip the egg time, please.”
+"My dear, flip the egg timer, please."

-“WAIT,” I reply.
+"WAIT," I shouted.

 "Half the time is gone, maybe ninety seconds.
 Number two, an automatic," she said.

-The hidden voice, “Return to the kitchen.
+The hidden voice said, "Return to the kitchen.
 Ms. Bishop is waiting for your return.
 In a couple of days, we will introduce you to your Scout Team and your first assigned task.
 You are the leader.
-You will find the ‘tasks’ loosely defined.
-We expect your creativity to be paramount to the team’s success.
+You will find the 'tasks' loosely defined.
+We expect your creativity to be paramount to the team's success.
 Success has its perks.
 Failure will prove problematic for all involved.
-Continued failure will lead to more complex and dangerous assignments.”
+Continued failure will lead to more complex and dangerous assignments."

 Alone.
-I fingered the timer, flipped it and made the first of many poor choices.
+I fingered the timer, flipped it, and made the first of many poor choices.
 Standing up, I slipped the timer into my pocket and, as instructed, headed back to the kitchen.
 Stepping into the light, my eyes slowly adjusting, I noticed the mortuary team across the campus headed away, disappointed?

 "My horse, I need to…"

-“Already taken care of, your stuff returned to your space,” she announced.
+"Already taken care of; your stuff returned to your space," she announced.

 Stepping to my side, she whispered, "They never prepped your horse or gathered your stuff.
 Bluff.
 So predictable.
 Now get your ass moving."